syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/virtual-scroll.md

 {% previewsample "page.domainurl/code-snippet/gantt/virtual-scroll-cs3" %}
 {% endif %}

-## Timeline Virtualization
+## Timeline virtualization

-Timeline virtualization allows you to load data sources having a large timespan with high performance.
+Timeline virtualization allows you to load a data source having large timespan with high performance.
 Initially, it renders the timeline with thrice the width of the gantt element, while other timeline cells render on-demand during horizontal scrolling.

 This mode can be enable by setting the [enableTimelineVirtualization](../api/gantt/#enabletimelinevirtualization) property to `true`.